 Credit losses are booked based on the recommendations by credit agencies or based on the official documents in case of debt restructuring of bankruptcies of the debtor.
 The Group records uncertain receivables on a specific account.

-Break-d own of accrued income and prepaid expenses
+Break-down of accrued income and prepaid expenses2017EUR 1,0002017Group contribution receivable from Elenia Palvelut Oy245

-EUR 1,000 2016 2015

-Group contribution receivable from Elenia Lämpö Oy Other accrued income 7 862 137 7 292 55
+Group contribution receivable from Elenia Lämpö Oy 7 653 7 862

+Other accrued income 4 137

-7 999 7 346
+7 901 7 999